 Some restaurants offer special discounts to students, seniors or military members.
 In fact, if you are a member of any group, check to see if there are any associated dining benefits.

-It may just be a small percentage off your bill, but every penny counts – and it doesn’t hurt to ask!
+It may just be a small percentage off your bill, but every penny counts in your dining out budget – and it doesn’t hurt to ask!

 #6 Restaurant Week